-Israel agrees to ceasefire deal, paving way for some captives’ release
+Israel, Hamas agree to truce, paving way for some captives’ release

-Details have not been made public, but the deal is likely to see the release of 50 women and children held captive in Gaza.
+Fifty women and children held captive in Gaza will be released in exchange for Palestinian women and children in Israeli prisons.

-The Israeli cabinet has agreed to a temporary ceasefire deal that will enable the release of about 50 people who have been held captive in Gaza since the Hamas armed group stormed southern Israel on October 7.
+Israel and Hamas have agreed to a temporary pause in the war that will enable the release of about 50 people who have been held captive in Gaza since the Hamas armed group stormed southern Israel on October 7, in exchange for Palestinians held in Israeli jails.

-The agreement came after talks on a Qatar-mediated deal that continued into the early hours of Wednesday morning, with Israeli media reporting heated exchanges between ministers of Prime Minister Benjamin Netanyahu’s government.
+The Israeli cabinet backed the agreement after talks on a Qatar-mediated deal that continued into the early hours of Wednesday morning, with Israeli media reporting heated exchanges between ministers of Prime Minister Benjamin Netanyahu’s government.

 Keep readinglist of 4 items